grapeot/blog/content/wide-research-en.md

 Title: How to Stop AI from Slacking Off: Building Systematic Wide Research Capabilities for Codex
 Date: 2025-10-17 22:00
 Category: Computing
-Tags: AI, Agentic AI, Context Engineering, English
+Tags: English, AI, Agentic AI
 Slug: wide-research-en

 ## Whose Fault is it When AI Slacks Off?